 Conclusion

 John Adams, the first lawyer to become president of the United States, set a significant precedent in American history.
-His legal expertise deeply influenced his approach to leadership, emphasizing the importance of the rule of law, justice, and diplomacy.
+His legal expertise deeply influenced his approach to leadership, emphasising the importance of the rule of law, justice, and diplomacy.
 Adams’ presidency demonstrated how a legal background could shape effective governance, particularly in the early, formative years of the nation.
 His commitment to fairness, critical thinking, and constitutional principles not only defined his time in office but also laid the foundation for future leaders, underscoring the enduring impact of legal training on presidential success.

-How did John Adams’ legal background influence his presidency?
+Did John Adams’ legal background influence his presidency?